 Most of the research at LTH is carried out within applied mathematics, especially image analysis and computer vision.
 Methods based on sequences of images are developed for recognition, reconstruction and analysis of motion.
 Applications can be found in IT, medical engineering, robotics, metrology and computer-aided decision support.

 In Lund there is a strong tradition in partial differential equations, which forms the basis for many widely differing areas of application.
-One of the expanding areas at LTH is that of dynamic systems, where studies are being carried out on the general principles of evolutionary processes.
+Dynamic systems is one of the expanding areas at LTH, where studies are being carried out on the general principles of evolutionary processes.
 Other areas include harmonic analysis, operator theory, computer algebra, optimization and complex analysis.

 Keywords: algebra, mathematical analysis, geometry, applied mathematics, mathematical image analysis, differential equations, harmonic analysis, dynamic systems, chaos, operator theory, optimization

 Numerical Analysis and Scientific Computing is concerned with developing methods of solving complicated mathematical problems with the aid of computers.
 Algorithms that must be accurate and efficient are designed, analysed and programmed.
 Problems are often taken from industry or the areas of science and technology.
-Computations are performed on every subject from planetary orbits, solid mechanics and fracture, hip and knee replacements, to complicated fluid mechanics.
+Computations are performed on many subjects; from planetary orbits, solid mechanics and fracture, hip and knee replacements, to complicated fluid mechanics.

 Keywords: numerical analysis, scientific computing, stress calculations, composite materials, integral calculus, potential theory, multipole methods, simulation of dynamic systems, numerical simulation of shockwaves/giant waves, adaptive high-resolution algorithms.